GinjaChris/pentmenu/README.md

 * TCP Syn Flood - sends a flood of TCP SYN packets using hping3.
 If hping3 is not found, it attempts to use the nmap-nping utility instead.
 Hping3 is preferred since it sends packets as fast as possible.
 Options are provided to use a source IP of your interface, or specify (spoof) a source IP, or spoof a random source IP for each packet.
 Optionally, you can add data to the SYN packet.
 All SYN packets have the fragmentation bit set and use hpings virtual MTU of 16 bytes, guaranteeing fragmentation.
 Falling back to nmap-nping means sending X number of packets per second until Y number of packets is sent and only allows the use of interface IP or a specified (spoofed) source IP.
 A TCP SYN flood is unlikely to break a server, but is a good way to test switch/router/firewall infrastructure and state tables.
+Note that whilst hping will report the outbound interface and IP which might make you think script does not work as expected, the source IP *will* be set as specified; review a packet capture of the traffic if in doubt!

 * UDP Flood - much like the TCP SYN Flood but instead sends UDP packets to the specified host:port.
 Like the TCP SYN Flood function, hping3 is used but if it is not found, it attempts to use nmap-nping instead.
 All options are the same as TCP SYN Flood, except you can specify data to send in the UDP packets.